-Lately there have been more model types that now offer newer features and functions.
+Lately, there have been more model types that now offer newer features and functions.
 Below is a bit of information on the main functions and basic types of garbage disposal systems, as well as information on what to look out for when you decide to buy one.
 It may be the right time to get rid of your current garbage disposal and invest in a new one.

 Feed Type: Batch Feed VS Continuous Feed

 These disposals come in batch feed and continuous types.
-To date the continuous garbage feed disposals are the easiest and most convenient to use.
+To date, continuous garbage feed disposals are the easiest and most convenient to use.
 These systems feature an open mouth that can be activated and deactivated by flipping a switch on the wall.
 The batch feed disposal types necessitate that you put your food waste into a hopper chamber then close the stopper lid in order to activate the system and the grinder.

 The batch feeds are recommended as a safer option for individuals who may be worried about getting their fingers into the holes that feature rotating blades.
 Or for those that may be concerned about other items going down the disposal such as rings or cutlery.

-However, if you are prepared to pay a bit extra for a 1 HP or a 3/4HP motor offers a finer pulverization, smoother operation and fewer jams.
-This amounts for less stress placed on the waste-water system and less clogged drain-lines.
+However, if you are prepared to pay a bit extra for a 1 HP or a 3/4HP motor offers a finer pulverization, smoother operation, and fewer jams.
+This amounts to less stress placed on the waste-water system and less clogged drain-lines.

 The grinding chamber or hopper is where all the action will take place.
 The smaller the HP motor is the smaller the hopper will be as these have limitations on the power and torque to grind food waste.
-One of the recommendations on these chambers would be a glass-filled nylon or stainless steel.
+One of the recommendations on these chambers would be glass-filled nylon or stainless steel.
 These are easier to clean and they will not be susceptible to rust.

-Noise: Choose Quiet Food Grinder
+Noise: Choose Quiet Food Disposal

 Noise is usually a large issue for many people.
-For this reason make sure that the disposer you choose has enough insulation.
+For this reason, make sure that the disposer you choose has enough insulation.